justin-zhu1018/justin-zhu1018/README.md

 I'm Justin, a third-year Software Engineering student at SJSU!
 This is my GitHub page, please feel free to look around and explore the different projects that I have been working on 🙌.

 If you would like, you could also visit my personal portfolio website that I created.
 It's really simple, but I designed it so it's good 💯.
-Link can be found under my beautiful face to the left.
+Link can be found under my beautiful face to the left (or top if you're on mobile 📱).

 ## Frequently Asked Questions ❓